Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Keep Tor up-to-date
 ~~~~~~~~~~~~~~~~~~~

-Tor needs to always be updated to the latest version.
-This is a critical requirement that, if not followed, can heavily compromise your online privacy.
-Tor updates contain very important security fixes to keep your identity confidential.
+:term:`Tor` needs to always be updated to the latest version.
+This is a critical requirement that, if not followed, can heavily compromise your online privacy. :term:`Tor` updates contain very important security fixes to keep your identity confidential.

-As the network itself is widely targeted by hackers due to the privacy it provides, unpatched versions of Tor are considered unsafe to use.
-If exploited, a compromised version of Tor may leak your true identity and even let others spy on your online activity.
+As the network itself is widely targeted by hackers due to the privacy it provides, unpatched versions of :term:`Tor` are considered unsafe to use.
+If exploited, a compromised version of :term:`Tor` may leak your true identity and even let others spy on your online activity.

 .. tabs::
 	 .. group-tab:: Windows